 Jason Hanley oversees K-12 and adult education as well as public programming; and teaches regularly on-site and through distance learning.
-Jasonholds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University, where he completed his dissertation entitled “Metal Machine Music: Technology, Noise, and Modernism in Industrial Music 1975-1996.”
-He has taught courses in music history, electronic music, and popular music studies.
-Jason has published articles in books and journals on popular music, film music and music technology.
-Active in the music industry since 1988, Hanley has played on, composed for, and produced numerous recordings and has performed live with many bands.
-He continues to record with his current musical project Radiophonic (on Intentcity Records).
-In 2009 he was a guest editor for a special issue on pedagogy for the Journal of Popular Music Studies where he currently serves as an editorial board member.
+Jason helps to oversee K-12 curriculum development and online learning initiatives.
+He holds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University and has been at the Museum since 2004.
+He has taught courses in music history, electronic music, and popular music studies and has published on popular music, film music and music technology.
+Active in the music industry since 1988, Jason has performed on, composed for, and produced numerous recordings and has performed live with many bands.

 >View all blog posts by Jason Hanley

-Stephanie Heriger helps to oversee K-12 education at the Rock and Roll Hall of Fame and Museum – this includes both on-site and distance learning programming – and coordinates all professional development opportunities for educators interested in integrating rock and roll into their teaching practice.
-She also develops and teaches K-12 class offerings, and develops curriculum resources for both teachers and students.
-Stephanie holds a B.A., magna cum laude, in Music from Dickinson College and an M.A. in Historical Musicology from the University of Michigan.
-Before coming to Cleveland, Stephanie taught for the New Orleans’ Recovery School District as an elementary special education inclusion teacher, where she actively worked to integrate the arts into her own core-curriculum teaching.
-She also has collegiate teaching experience, in both music history and the general humanities, and has presented nationally on arts-integrated teaching practice and various popular music topics.
-A trained singer and pianist, Stephanie also spends her time performing.
+Stephanie Heriger manages on-site and online K-12 education and coordinates all professional development opportunities for educators interested in integrating rock and roll into their teaching.
+She also helps to develop and teach K-12 class offerings, and develops curriculum resources for both teachers and students.
+She holds an M.A. in Historical Musicology from the University of Michigan.
+Before coming to the Museum in 2009, Stephanie taught for the New Orleans’ Recovery School District as an elementary special education inclusion teacher.
+She has presented nationally on arts-integrated teaching practice and various popular music topics.

 >View all blog posts by Stephanie Heriger